Spekulucius/obsidian-brainhack/README.md

 >>→ only one change is enough!

 >I made this theme *(mainly for myself)*, because I like to adjust the look of Obsidian on a regular basis.
 However, it needed adjusting more than one variable, to get everything going.
->>Thats why I made Brainhack - **its for changing to the color you feel comfortable on the fly, without distracting yourself from the workflow!**
+>>Thats why I made Brainhack - **it is for changing to the color you feel comfortable on the fly, without distracting yourself from the workflow!**

 ## Other components
 + listed blockquotes